 And when you are in an expanded soul connected state of living, you can use your natural awareness to invite the emotional wisdom to come forward.

-That may sound 'woo-woo', but I promise you that you can do this.
+That may sound woo-woo, but I promise you, you can do this.

 Because when you engage with your emotions in this way, you will learn to decipher both the information and the energy they carry.

-Let's start with some examples of the gifts from the emotions of anger, sadness, grief, and depression.
-I'm sure that'll get you thinking.
+Okay, let's start with some examples of the gifts from the emotions of anger, sadness, grief, and depression.

 Traditionally, anger is usually associated with a failure of your own expectations, but it also invites you to protect yourself or to protect others.